27.5 Vs 29 Inches Wheels: Difference Between Wheel Size

 27.5 Inches Vs 29 Inches Wheel Differences

-Before buying 27.5 vs 29 inches wheels, it’s good to know their differences to make an informed choice.
+Before buying 27.5 vs. 29-inch wheels, it’s good to know their differences to make an informed choice.
 The main difference between the two lies on;

 Attack Angle

 An attack angle is an angle your bike’s wheel creates when it’s in contact with a square object.
 Your bike’s wheel should make a shallow attack angle as it will easily roll over objects.
-The 27.5-inch wheels have a poor rolling capability over objects than the 29-inch wheels.
-So, it requires you to select the kind of trail you’re going to ride on. for example, if you’re going to a smooth terrain, the 27.5 inch is a good choice.
+The 27.5-inch wheels have a poorer rolling capability over objects than the 29-inch wheels.
+So, it requires you to select the kind of trail you’re going to ride on. for example, if you’re going to a smooth terrain, the 27.5-inch is a good choice.

 However, the 29-inch wheels create shallow attack angles, enabling them to roll over bigger logs, rocks, or roots on the trail.
 Your confidence level increases when riding on a path with several obstacles as this wheel has your back.